Climate migration: Africa

 Africa has 80% of the world's refugee population and this number is only set to increase with climate change.
 Africa is one of the world regions where environmental displacement is critical, largely due to droughts and other climate-related eventualities.
 The United Nations Environment Programme noted that "No continent will be struck as severely by the impacts of climate change as Africa."
 Most of the countries in Africa were ranked most vulnerable to climate change and least likely to adapt to its impacts.
 Existing conflicts, poverty, and displacement in Africa may draw attention away from climate migrants, but it is important to understand that these interrelated challenges often exacerbate the difficulties of those forced to move due to environmental factors.

 Outline of the Sahel region in Africa.
 It is threatened by desertification as climate change intensifies.

 Drought has become a pressing issue with climate change, and with at least one-third of the population in Africa living in drought prone areas, many of these people are vulnerable.
 Thus, drought conditions are expected to change the lives of nearly 100 million Africans by 2050.
 As drought intensifies, it exacerbates desertification, further diminishing the amount of habitable land.
-Land degradation caused by desertification will have an impact of agricultural productivity, decreasing food security.
+Land degradation caused by desertification will have an impact on agricultural productivity, decreasing food security.
 The connection between desertification and food insecurity is evident in the Sahel region, where between 14.4 and 23.7 million people faced hunger in 2020 and 2021.

 Aside from droughts, other parts of Africa experience intensified storms and flooding due to monsoon seasons.
 In Sudan in 2014 flooding from a storm displaced 159,000 individuals.
 In Somalia, seasonal rains caused flash flooding in 2023 which displaced nearly a 250,000.

 The exacerbation of conflict and displacement in the Lake Chad basin, has been attributed to droughts, floods, and the lake's contraction due to climate change.
 The dwindling of natural resources is intensifying regional tensions and has led to the displacement of 3 million individuals.